apache/arrow/docs/source/python/timestamps.rst

   naive      aware
   0 2018-12-31 16:00:00 2019-01-01

-Note that the suprising shift in for aware doesn't happen when the session timezone is UTC.
+Note that the suprising shift for aware doesn't happen when the session time zone is UTC (but it still loses an explicit time zone):

 ::